paradisec-archive/digitising_manuscripts/index.md

 #### Tripods and photo stands

 ##### Velbon Sherpa 803R
-We purchased this tripod about ten years ago, so you will likely not find the exact model.
-But the important features on this tripod are the following:
+This tripod was purchased about ten years ago, so it is unlikely that you would find the same model; however, the important features on this tripod are the following:
 * reversable centre post (necessary for this workflow)
 * relatively compact and lightweight
 * spirit level (not necessary, but nice to have)